Kees1958/AdShield-Extra-Power-Tools/README.md

 ALLOW (WHITE) LIST
 Based on AdGuard's allowlist.
 Easily copy and paste domains into the allow list to disable filtering on that domain.

-SECURITY & PRIVACY
+PRIVACY & SECURITY
-Includes an option to delete browser history on startup (except passwords), plus eight additional Security & Privacy protections, each with a very low risk of breaking websites.
+Includes an option to delete browser history on startup (except passwords), plus strong additional Security & Privacy protections, each with a low risk of breaking websites.

 SCREENPRINTS
 <img width="1280" height="800" alt="image" src="https://github.com/user-attachments/assets/eae71321-e1cd-4907-8fb0-162d8731e0d0" />